 It is always believed that the diet of a dog should contain a good amount of protein, as the animal needs protein to stay healthy.
 However, there are situations when the vet would recommend low protein dog food for your pet owing to some health concern that might be bothering the poor animal.
 It is very important that you check on with the vet from time to time regarding protein content of the diet of the dog as an overdose of protein may cause serious health hazards.

 Contrary to the general belief, protein content is not always required to be low in the dog food if it is aging.
 Most of the time, low protein dog food is recommended if the dog is suffering from some acute health concern, especially related to the kidneys.

 Cases when low protein food is prescribed for dogs

 While the digestion goes on, the protein that is available in the dog food produces a good amount of uremic toxins which is to be handled by the kidneys.
 Ideally, the dog is supposed to get rid of the uremic toxin by urinating.
-However, if the kidneys of the dog are not very healthy, they would fail to get rid of the toxins that get produced during the digestive process and the amount of toxins would go strikingly high in the body which would cause serious health hazards.
+However, if the kidneys of the dog are not very healthy, they would fail to get rid of the toxins that get produced during the digestive process, and the number of toxins would go strikingly high in the body which would cause serious health hazards.

 Hence, when the body is not able to get rid of the toxins naturally, the only feasible way to control the ill effects of having the extra toxin in the body is to reduce the intake of the source of the toxins, i.e., reduction in the intake of protein while the dog eats.